open-austin/open-austin.github.io/projects/process.md

 ### Alpha to **Beta**

-The theme for the beta stage is "more users" and "more feedback," the project should be looking for more users and recording more metrics.
+The the **beta** stage is about getting "more users" and "more feedback."
+The project should be looking for more users and recording more metrics.

 1. You should look for government or community partners, if applicable
 2. Start polishing the app